Edlison/Academic-Page/README.md

 ## Acknowledgment

-This project is inspired by [Mia](https://github.com/infinity-ooo/astro-theme-mia).
-Special thanks to Mia for their valuable contributions and open-source efforts.
+This project is inspired by [Mia](https://github.com/infinity-ooo/astro-theme-mia) and powered by [Astro](https://astro.build).

+Special thanks for their valuable contributions and open-source efforts.